namans3/Keyword-Extraction/README.md

 ```
 ### Reading the tweets from files

-First we need to read the tweets from the files: <location>_p.txt and <location>_n.txt into seperate blobs of positive and negative tweets.
+First we need to read the tweets from the files: <location>_p.txt and <location>_n.txt into separate blobs of positive and negative tweets.

 ```
 #Reading the positive tweets file <location>_p.txt